InkLinks/InkLinks.github.io/_posts/2020-04-30-you-are-my-hero-dad.md

 perhaps it went down to hell<br/>

 I was too afraid to peep in,<br/>
 Alas!
-I advertently gave it my shining coin,<br/>
+I inadvertently gave it my shining coin,<br/>
 I looked and looked as far as I could,<br/>
 but “how did I end up in this scary dark wood?”<br/>